hguzha/FHIR/docs/_1.1/02-installing/01-prereqs.md

 toc: true
 ---

-The IBM FHIR Server operator can be installed in an on-line cluster through the OpenShift CLI.

-Multiple instances of the IBM FHIR Server operator may be deployed into different namespaces, one per namespace.

 Red Hat OpenShift Container Platform 4.6 or later installed on one of the following platforms:

 * Linux x86_64